 The only way to learn new things is to keep on asking questions and to challenge what we think is the truth.
 I believe it is what we KNOW already that often prevents us from learning new things.

-In this TED talk, the scientists Beau Lotto and Amy O’toole (she was 12 years old in 2012) describe what they have learned when they asked: “Can humans and bees solve complex problems in the same way?”
+In this TED talk, the two scientists Beau Lotto and Amy O’Toole (she was 12 years old in 2012) describe what they have learned when they asked: “Can humans and bees solve complex problems in the same way?”